Position

 Average Salary: $125,000

 Hendrick Automotive Group offers Crane Technician jobs with a focus on vehicle maintenance and repair.
-They operate in multiple locations across the United States, providing a stable and rewarding career path.
+They operate multiple locations across the United States, providing a dynamic work environment.

 2. Capps Plumbing & Sewer